 The myths of different lands are not mere fantasies with untraceable background.
-If we want to properly learn about a nation, we can do nothing but to dig up that nation’s ancient myths.
+If we want to properly learn about a nation, the only way is to dig up its ancient myths.

-Through studying the myths, people can psychoanalyze history.
-It is history which tells about the conscious and traditional methods, but people’s unconscious can be traced back to their myths.
+People can psychoanalyze the history through studying the myths.
+While the history talks about the conscious and traditional methods, people’s unconscious can be traced back to their myths.

 Myths make up people’s internal history and their broad, institutionalized unconscious.
 Based on what Carl Gustav Jung [a Swiss psychiatrist and psychotherapist who founded analytical psychology] says, unconscious falls into different groups: individual, collective and universal.

-The genealogical unconscious can be defined as individual and universal subconscious [or psyche].
+We can define the genealogical unconscious as individual and universal subconscious [or psyche].
 The nature of Iranians’ has been based on genealogical unconscious.

 Myths come from genealogical and collective unconscious.
 They are not created overnight.
-Millenniums should pass before a mythical symbol is created.
+It takes millenniums to create a mythical symbol.